Duncan Williamson: the web site!

 My Excel Book has been published ...

-I have also just published a sister book on Excel, Excel Work Book: Kindle version.
-PLEASE SUPPORT THIS SITE AND BUY MY EXCEL BOOKS!
+I have published a sister book on Excel, Excel Work Book: Kindle version.
+The book is selling slowly and it is also in one or two libraries that I know of but PLEASE SUPPORT THIS SITE AND BUY MY EXCEL BOOKS!

 I talk to some of my visitors by email from time to time as they ask me questions or offer corrections to the mistakes I sometimes make.
 I try to respond to all queries within around 24 hours of receiving them but because of my travelling commitments that is not always possible.
 It's very rare for me to ignore you altogether though and my apologies if I do!

 Each Tab on this page contains an overview of it as well as the latest news from it.
 Just click on the Tab and see what's on offer.